 Before coming to Stanford, Willer was a professor at the University of California, Berkeley where his class “Self and Society” was the highest enrollment and top-reviewed class at the university.
 In 2009, he was the sole recipient of the “Golden Apple,” the only teaching award given by the UC-Berkeley student body.

-Before academic life, I worked as a dishwasher, line cook, pizza delivery man, and construction worker, among other things.
-I grew up in Kansas and South Carolina.
+Willer earned a PhD and an MA in Sociology from Cornell University and a BA in Sociology from the University of Iowa.
+Before becoming an academic, Willer worked as a dishwasher, line cook, construction worker, pizza delivery man, and a mover, among other things.
+He grew up in Kansas and South Carolina.